ericvicenti/rn-sample/ReadME.md

 # Cross-Platform Navigation Demo

 Run the same code on the web, iOS, and Android!
+See a demonstration in my [React Europe 2016 talk](https://www.youtube.com/watch?v=dOSwHABLvdM).

 ### Usage